AI

 Keep this open while you work

 Aider’s surface keeps growing release after release.
 When a new version ships check the freshness block at the top of this page, then re-read the section that changed.
-Pair this with the Aider setup guide for first-time install, and with the Claude Code cheat sheet if you alternate between the two agents.
+Pair this with the Aider setup guide for first-time install, the Claude Code cheat sheet if you alternate between agents, and the Gemini CLI cheat sheet when you want to compare notes.

 Related Articles